-- Most employers prefer an employee who is interested in doing his job, rather than an employee who is doing a work just for the sake of the job.
-Also, when stating what your personal missions are, try to have a selective choice of words and instances that shows that you are very much serious for the job and that you are a person who is very committed to any tasks given to you.
+- Most employers prefer an employee who interests in doing his job, rather than an employee who is doing work just for the sake of the job.
+Also, when stating what your missions are, try to have a selective choice of words and instances that shows that you are very much serious about the job and that you are a person who very commits to any tasks given to you.

 - Also, stating lengthy mission statements can be boring for both the interviewer and the candidate, since there is so much to cover and understand.
-If you do state a long and lengthy personal mission, there will only be quite a handful of people who actually listened and understood what you were trying to explain.
-This can be a boredom for the interview and would also deviate the interview from its intended direction.
+If you do state a long and lengthy personal mission, there will only quite a handful of people who listen and understand what you trying to explain.
+This can be boredom for the interview and would also deviate the interview from its intended direction.
 Try to explain personal missions in such a way that it is simple, concise and quick to understand and digest.

 Preparing for such double sided questions is a lot of hard work and research.
 Since this is your mission statement question is not so much specific, it is really hard for a candidate to say a correct and specific answer.